Philip L. Franckel, Esq. is a founding Partner at FRANCKEL & PLEVY, LLP

 Mr. Franckel has adopted many dogs from people who couldn’t keep them.
 The latest two are my “children” in the photos below.

 Philip L. Franckel is mentioned in Who’s Who of Paris, France as the grandson of Isidore Franckel, who was a world famous trial attorney in Paris, France and one of twenty three people who founded the Revisionist Party with Jabotinski and later founded the Judenstaat Party, of which he was President.
 These parties were involved in the creation of Israel.
 Isidore Franckel, together with Vincent Moro-Giafferi, represented Hershl Grynzpan who shot and killed Ernst Von Rath, a German Embassy official, on November 7, 1938, which caused the destruction of nearly 200 synagogues and the looting of Jewish stores in the Warsaw Ghetto two days later.
 The destruction and looting, called Kristallnacht or the Night of Broken Glass, was officially orchestrated by Josef Goebbels, the propaganda minister under Adolf Hitler and is still written about today and discussed in the news every year on it’s anniversary November 9, 1938.

-Phil Franckel in a Paris court with his grandfather, Isidore Franckel
+Phil Franckel in a Paris court with his grandfather, a famous lawyer, Isidore Franckel

-Philip L. Franckel, Esq. is portrayed as a not so nice lawyer living on the moon, in the science fiction novels by Felix R. Savage, The Solarian War Trilogy, The Luna Deception and Sol System Renegades Volume II.
+Philip L. Franckel, Esq., is a not so nice lawyer living on the moon! in the science fiction novels by Felix R. Savage, The Solarian War Trilogy, The Luna Deception and Sol System Renegades Volume II.

 Phil Franckel, Esq.

 I met and worked for Senator Alfonse D’Amato in 1973.
 We became friends and I was with him in his hotel room on election night 1992 waiting for the results (photo taken Oct 1992)